 IBM provisions SaaS to provide floating flexibility, at authorized user pricing.
-IBM provisions the environment so that you can simply add as many users to the system as you want, while you are charged only for those unique users who login during a given month.
-If IBM deployed only authorized user licenses, you’d have the burden of re-allocating licenses to specific users, and other users would receive out-of-license messages whenever you reached the authorized user limit.
-Provisioning with authorized user licenses also increases operational costs, because IBM has to issue a new license key every time you want to increase or decrease usage, because of a planned or unplanned overage.
+IBM provisions the environment so that you can simply add as many users to the system as you want, while you are charged only for those unique users who log in during a given month.
+If IBM deployed only authorized user licenses, you’d have the burden of reallocating licenses to specific users, and other users would receive out-of-license messages whenever you reached the authorized user limit.
+Provisioning with authorized user licenses also increases operational costs because IBM must issue a new license key every time you want to increase or decrease usage because of a planned or unplanned overage.

 Concurrent user subscriptions

 - Give insight to executives and managers through dashboards and cross project views.